pgalko/BambooAI/README.md

 ## How it works

-- User starts BambooAI
+- The user begins by starting the BambooAI agent.
-- BambooAI checks if a question is provided
+- BambooAI subsequently checks if a question has been provided:
-  - If a question is given programmatically, it gets processed and the assistant exits after the execution
+  - If a question is available, it continues to the next step.
-  - If no question is provided programaticaly, BambooAI prompts the user for one and enters a loop of questions and answers, remembering the conversation history
+  - If no question is available, BambooAI prompts the user to input one.
+It then enters a loop of questions and answers, remembering the conversation history and continually prompting the user for a new question.
+This loop continues until the user types 'exit', signalling the termination of the program.
-    - Sends each question to the OpenAI API LLM along with the conversation history
+- Following the reception of a question, the OpenAI API is called to review and evaluate the task.
+The Language Learning Model (LLM) then presents four possible analysis methods, choosing the one it deems most suitable.
+This selected method is summarised and framed as a task for a hypothetical junior data analyst.
-    - Obtains a response with corresponding Python code
+- The agent then replaces the original question with the task from the previous step and sends this as a prompt to the OpenAI API for code generation.
-    - Executes the code to generate an answer or visualization
+- The response from the API, containing the corresponding Python code, is received, checked and sanitised if necessary.
-      - If the code works, it displays the answer or visualization, and then prompts for another question, which could be related to the preceding question or an entirely new topic
+- This code is then executed to generate an answer or a visualization:
-      - If an error occurs, the program requests a corrected code from the OpenAI API by providing the error message and then attempts to execute the corrected code. *If the "llm_switch" argument is set to "True" (LLM cascading) it will switch from base model to a more powerfull gpt-4 and retry.
-After successfull execution it will reset back to base model.*
+  - If the code executes successfully, it displays the answer or visualization and subsequently prompts for another question.
+This new question could be related to the previous question or could be on an entirely new topic.
-  - The loop continues until the user enters 'exit', at which point the program terminates
+  - If an error occurs during code execution, the program requests a corrected version of the code from the OpenAI API by providing the error message, and then attempts to execute the corrected code. *In cases where the "llm_switch" argument is set to "True" (indicating LLM cascading), the program will switch from the base model to the more powerful GPT-4 model for a retry.
+After successful execution, it will revert to the base model.*
-  - The program displays the total token usage at each step, providing insight into the resources consumed during the process.
+- The program then displays the total token usage at each step, thereby providing insights into the resources consumed during the process.

 **Flow chart:**

 ![](images/flow_chart_2.png)